-- (A) To protect public health and safety and the environment; - (B) To administer and enforce a program for the licensing of Asbestos Abatement Contractors, Asbestos Abatement Consultants and Training Providers and for the certification of Air Monitors, Contractor/Supervisors, Inspectors, Management Planners, Project Designers, and Workers in accordance with the Asbestos School Hazard Abatement Reauthorization Act (ASHARA [MAP]), 40 CFR Part 763; and - (C) To establish and enforce standards for demolitions, renovations, and disposal of friable asbestos-containing materials in order to reduce visible emission of asbestos-containing materials as provided by the National Emission Standards for Hazardous Air Pollutants (NESHAP), 40 CFR, Part 61, and to establish standards for response actions as provided by the Asbestos Model Accreditation Plan, 40 CFR, Part 763, Subpart E, ASHARA.
+- (A) To protect public health and safety and the environment; - (B) To administer and enforce a program for the licensing of Asbestos Abatement Contractors, Asbestos Abatement Consultants and Training Providers and for the certification of Air Monitors, Contractor/Supervisors, Inspectors, Management Planners, Project Designers, and Workers in accordance with the Asbestos School Hazard Abatement Reauthorization Act (ASHARA [MAP]), 40 CFR Part 763; and the Removal of Asbestos Material Act (Ark.
+Code Ann. § 20-27-1001 et seq.) and - (C) To establish and enforce standards for demolitions, renovations, and disposal of friable regulated asbestos-containing materials in order to reduce visible emission of asbestos-containing materials as provided by the National Emission Standards for Hazardous Air Pollutants (NESHAP), 40 CFR, Part 61, and to establish standards for response actions as provided by the Asbestos Model Accreditation Plan, 40 CFR, Part 763, Subpart E, the Asbestos School Hazard Abatement Reauthorization Act (ASHARA.)